brentlaster/ai-3in1-demo/README.md

-# ATO Meetup: 3-in-1 - Agents, RAG and Local Models
+# AI 3-in-1: Agents, RAG and Local Models

-Building out an AI agent that uses RAG and runs locally
+## Building out an AI agent that uses RAG and runs locally ##

 These instructions will guide you through configuring a GitHub Codespaces environment that you can use to run the code if you want.